-Progress updates by progressr is designed to work out of the box
+Progress updates by progressr are designed to work out of the box

 for any iterator framework in R, e.g. lapply(), foreach,

 purrr, and plyr.
-Below you will a set of examples that
+Below you will find a set of examples that

 illustrate how to use progressr in common use cases.